-The Group undertakes international airport management, consultancy, retail and other activities via two wholly-owned subsidiary undertakings of daa, ARI and daaI, and via ARI's subsidiary undertakings and associated and joint venture undertakings.
-See further "Description of the Guarantor and the Guarantee - Business of the Group".
+The Group undertakes international airport management, consultancy, retail and other activities via two wholly-owned subsidiary undertakings of daa, ARI and daaI, and via ARI's subsidiary

 ARI has direct and indirect interests in airport retailing concession agreements and/or management contracts in Europe, the Middle East, India, Canada, New Zealand and Barbados and intends to pursue similar opportunities in other regions.
 ARI also has direct and indirect investments in Düsseldorf, Larnaca and Paphos airports.